yasserfarouk/negmas/docs/scripts.rst

 --compact / --debug                 If --compact, effort is exerted to reduce the memory
                                     footprint whichincludes reducing logs
                                     dramatically.  [default: --compact]
+--log-ufuns                         If given, ufuns are logged [default: False]
+                                    Only used if --debug is given --log-negs                          If given, all negotiations and their offers are logged.
+                                    Only used if --debug is given
+                                    [default: False]
 --config FILENAME                   configuration file name.
 If given all of the
                                     parameters given above can be entered in this file instead of being inputed on the command line.